TED Series, Part III: Omega-3 and Mental Health.

 Implications for TED and NeuroAffective-CBT®

-• Timing: Best used during periods of sleep loss, cognitive strain, or emotional exhaustion, when the brain’s energy demands are high.
+Creatine may be most beneficial during periods of sleep disruption, sustained cognitive demand, or emotional exhaustion, when cerebral energy requirements are elevated.

-💡 TED translation: Creatine fits naturally within the Tired–Exercise–Diet framework as a metabolic support for emotional regulation.
-TED encourages clinicians to see it not as a “pill for a problem,” but as part of a whole-lifestyle system, where sleep, movement, and nutrition all reinforce psychological recovery.
+💡 TED translation: Creatine fits naturally within the Tired–Exercise–Diet framework as a form of metabolic support for emotional regulation.
+Rather than functioning as a “pill for a problem,” it is best conceptualised as one component of a whole-lifestyle system in which sleep, movement, and nutrition work together to reinforce psychological recovery.

 Summary & Outlook